roissyahf/elt-yelp-business-gcp/README.md

 This project implements a fully automated, event-driven Extract, Load, and Transform (ELT) pipeline on Google Cloud Platform (GCP) to ingest raw Yelp review data from Cloud Storage into a structured BigQuery analytics table.

-This pipeline is triggered every time a new JSON file is uploaded to the designated input Cloud Storage bucket.
+The pipeline is triggered every time a new JSON file is uploaded to the designated input Cloud Storage bucket.
 It is designed to handle out-of-order data arrival and prevent duplicate records in the final analytics table.

 ### **Architecture**